 Both hit singles Kids and Time to Pretend underwent transformations for Oracular Spectacular, synth-wise: increased amp gain, compression, and – you guessed it – distortion.
 Notably, the album version of Time to Pretend retained the college-era analog-ish synth sounds on the version from the EP of the same title, which was reproduced by Fridmann with a thousand times more crunch!

 An intriguing trait of MGMT’s compositional style is a reliance on monophony as a result of either the limitations of their early-days synthesisers or a lack of classical training.
 Whatever the reason, the lack of complex chords and harmonies in album highlights like Kids actually did wonders for the mix in allowing plenty of space for each voice.

 This principle of minimalism also benefited the bass sections of songs like Time to Pretend, which chugs along on solely on a low-voiced synth – with oodles of sustain, resonance, and low-frequency distortion to reduce treble – in place of a bass line proper.

-In that respect the album’s synthesis choices were designed to provide clear separation of frequencies – triangle waves for melodic hooks, sawtooths for the rhythmic low ends, etc. Not only that, this clear isolation of sound also extends to the relationship between bass synths and the kick drum, with the upper frequencies of the latter being emphasised so that the bass hook alone occupies the song’s lower end.
+In that respect, the album’s synthesis choices were designed to provide a clear separation of frequencies – triangle waves for melodic hooks, sawteeth for the rhythmic low ends, etc. Not only that, but this clear isolation of sound also extends to the relationship between bass synths and the kick drum, with the upper frequencies of the latter being emphasised so that the bass hook alone occupies the song’s lower end.